 You’re always going to feel warmer when carrying a baby or toddler and to some extent you’ll just have to acclimatise to the heat, like you do without baby or when going to a hotter climate.
-But there are a few things that can make you both more comfy…
+Some adults and babies will always manage better in hot weather than others, but there are a few things that can make you both more comfy…

 If your baby is old enough (from around 6 months), and the carrier is suitable, then carrying them on your back will be much cooler than carrying them on your front.
 Woven wraps, mei tais and most of our soft structured carriers are suitable for back carries from 6 months.
 If you’re already a confident sling user, then you can back carry a younger baby in a woven wrap and some mei tais from an earlier age.

 Ensuring that baby isn’t over-dressed is important, especially when using multiple-layer carries in wraparound slings.
 Most slings will be the equivalent of least one clothing layer (and wraparound carries up to 3 layers), though do be aware of parts sticking out of the sling and cover/sun-protect legs, arms and heads if necessary.
 Some mei tais and buckles carriers have hoods that can be used as a sun shade, and you can use the tail of a ring sling to protect baby’s head from the sun too.

 We find it most comfy if there is a thin cotton layer between parent and baby to avoid sticky skin rubbing.
 And adding an extra layer (such as a folded muslin cloth) between your body and baby’s head can help you both to feel cooler, especially when they fall asleep.